jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 Cobalt Strike Beacon or Metasploit Meterpreter, in adversary operations.
 Additionally, RMM abuse offers adversaries the benefit of blending into legitimate remote administration activity and evading anti\-malware security tools.
-Note that this view only covers those instances where applications were used to further an intrusion, while a number of incidentsnearly one third of the total as previously discussedinvolve mechanisms such as LOLBins and credential capture to achieve adversary objectives.
+Note that this view only covers those instances where applications were used to further an intrusion, while a number of incidents—nearly one third of the total as previously discussed—involve mechanisms such as LOLBins and credential capture to achieve adversary objectives.
 Post\-Intrusion Access Tools Observed
 3% Meterpreter